Silvanet Border Gateway (Gen 2)

 Should a power outage occur for an extended period, such as 10 hours of even several days, the solar panel guarantees a power supply to the Border Gateway by charging its supercapacitors until the power supply is restored.

-To reduce overall power supply requirements, the Border Gateway's modem wakes up ever hour and stays on for five minutes to send a message (a "heartbeat") to the Silvanet Cloud to indicate it is alive.
+To reduce overall power requirements, the Border Gateway's modem wakes up ever hour and stays on for five minutes to send a message (a "heartbeat") to the Silvanet Cloud to indicate it is alive.

 Use of supercapacitors Power supply is stored in supercapacitors rather than rechargeable batteries as rechargeable batteries can ignite.
 This would defeat the purpose of a wildfire detection system.

-For LTE-M, the Border Gateway requires access to a 4G network with 2G fallback (GPRS).
+It supports LTE-M (Cat-M1)/NB-IoT which requires access to a 4G network with 2G fallback (GPRS).
 An LTE-M antenna is provided to connect to a 4G network.

-Satellite uplinks provide Fire alerts only A Satellite uplink should only be used for remote deployments where there is no mobile network coverage AND no access to mains power.
+Satellite uplinks provide Fire alerts only A satellite uplink should only be used for remote deployments where there is no mobile network coverage AND no access to mains power.
 However, the Border Gateway sends only fire alerts when using satellite connectivity.

 The Border Gateway supports FUOTA (Firmware Update Over The Air) with high flexibility.
 Large file transfers are successfully made securely and reliably even with eventual interruptions of the power supply and, consequently, sensor operation.

 Firmware is updated using a chunked image transfer (no compression).
 All Silvanet sensors in a Site are updated at the same time using Multicast.
-To do this the LoRaWAN Network Protocol is temporarily switched to Class B which allows two-way communication.
+To do this, the LoRaWAN Network Protocol is temporarily switched to Class B which allows two-way communication.

 To cope with low power and the various regional regulatory requirements, both the downlink fragment size as well as the periodicity are highly configurable allowing for stretching a FUOTA process even to a week.